quarksgroup/andasy-cli/README.md

-  andasy deploy   For deploy your apps to andasy andasy machine  Managing your andasy machines andasy volume   For managing your andasy volumes
+  andasy deploy   For deploy your apps to andasy andasy machine  Managing your andasy machines andasy volume   For managing your andasy volumes andasy update   For updating your cli version to latest version

 If you need help along the way:
   Use open https://github.com/quarksgroup/andasy-cli.git